pencleanenergy/MATCH-model/README.md

 - [ ] If solving scenarios in parallel, scenario summary reports should only be run once all scenarios are finished solving
 - [ ] Investigate why miniscule amounts of certain resources are built (rounding issues?)
 - [ ] Figure out how to deal with scenarios where nodal revenues > PPA cost, leading to unbounded problems
-- [ ] Address FileNotFoundError when running NbConvertApp during post-solve (issue with subprocess.py?)
+- [x] Address FileNotFoundError when running NbConvertApp during post-solve (issue with subprocess.py?)
+	- This was an issue with a local environment related to this issue: https://github.com/jupyter/notebook/issues/2301

 ## Model Formulation / Calibration
 - [ ] Investigate whether hybrid generators can be modeled as a single resource